 I'm not an expert on education whatsoever, but even I could tell this.

-In attempting to modify his court order to provide him with an equal say in the educational life of his daughter, our client was able to get access to his daughter’s test scores from the online school that showed her doing even worse in the online school than she was in public school.
+In attempting to modify his court order to provide him with an equal say in the academic life of his daughter, our client was able to get access to his daughter's test scores from the online school that showed her doing even worse in the online school than she was in public school.
 It isn't easy to compare the educational merits of public and online schools in many situations, but test scores are one way to do so.

 Further strengthening his case were the attendance records of the child.
 We were able to show a judge that his daughter was failing to turn in classwork regularly and not checking in for her lessons each day either.